MTD Is Live. Don't Fall Behind! Start Today for Free. Register Now

 Your qualifying income is your gross income, meaning your turnover before any expenses are deducted.
 This matters enormously for CIS workers because the CIS deductions your contractor makes from your payments do not reduce your qualifying income figure.
 HMRC assesses what you were paid before those deductions, not what you received after them.

-• UK and foreign property income counts if you are a UK tax resident
+Your gross self-employment income counts in full, as does UK and foreign property income if you are a UK tax resident, including your share of income from jointly owned property.

 Worked Example